 Overview of Responsibilities:

 The Student Body President is the chief executive of Student Government and oversees management of the Executive Branch.
 In addition to this role the Student Body President serves as a voting member of the university’s Board of Trustees.
 The Student Body President is the primary advocate for students to community leaders, university administrators, faculty, and state government through a variety of boards and committees.
 The Student Body President is elected to office each February and serves a one-year term of office.

+Have some sort of introduction here about being SBP, excited about the year, how great/challenging it has been, etc. This is different from your perspective cause you’re just introducing what you do and the general aspects of being SBP.
+If you need some inspiration, I have Eve’s introduction.
+It can be very colloquial.

 Board of Trustees: